Rescue Mission: How Reverse Logistics Can Save Millions of Shoes

 But those shoes you ran in before deciding to return them?
 Well, they're a bit dirty from the road.
 Rebound team members might try giving them a quick clean during inspection, but sometimes that's not enough to restore the shoes to mint condition.

-All returned shoes with signs of wear — no matter how severe — used to be shredded with Nike Grind machines like the
+All returned shoes with signs of wear—no matter how severe—used to be shredded with Nike Grind machines like the

 ones seen here.
 But the team at Rebound knew they had the opportunity to give a lot of shoes a second chance.

-In the past, all slightly worn shoes like this were shredded as part of Nike Grind, our shoe recycling program that started back in 1992 and supplies raw material for sport court surfaces, tech accessories, carpet padding and more.
+In the past, all slightly worn shoes like this were shredded as part of Nike Grind, our shoe recycling programme that started back in 1992 and supplies raw material for sport court surfaces, tech accessories, carpet padding and more.
 While some worn-down shoes deemed no longer functional still meet this end, the Rebound team knew that tons of almost-perfect pairs just needed a little extra love.

 If a quick wipe down on the inspection line doesn't cut it, shoes with slight signs of wear are refurbished.